tonytrinh0111/innablr_tech_challenge/README.md

 Run `npm test` or `swagger project test` at root to execute the written test case

-## To-Do
+## Limitation, Risk & To-Do
+1. This pattern is mainly for RESTful API and will not work for other pattern (e.g. batch service, cron-tainer).
+2. Security is a big issue with the current state.
+There need to be some mechanism for Authentication & Authorization.
+3. Service management (e.g. rate limiting, analytics ) is also missing.
+Probably an API / service gateway is needed.
-1. Add `PromClient` and a new controller to epxose metrics
+4. Add `PromClient` and a new controller to epxose metrics
-2. Add `Eslint` for, well, linting
+5. Add `Eslint` for, well, linting
-3. Probably need to re-structure a bit (i.e. `/src/` for all source code or a dedicated folder for static content?)
+6. Probably need to re-structure a bit (i.e. `/src/` for all source code, a dedicated folder for static content?)
-4. Or, just use Loopback framwork instead?
+7. If the situation allows, perhaps consider using Loopback or another framework with all these boilerplates
 5. Nah mate!
 If you are really reading this line, you need to buy me a beer!